PhoenixUnlimited/Blue-Collar-Dollar/README.md

 invest in BCD and the public will thrive!!!

 I am importing some basic tools here in java script code for the ease of reference for API development.
 The following is not intended to be functional code writing.
-It is merely for educational purposes only:
+It is merely for educational and reference purposes only:

 Some of these tools and code will not be very readable in preview text page.
 Those will need to be copy/pasted from code text page to your project files